linb1/Home-Energy-Monitor/README_Hardware.md

 ## Setting up the IoTaWatt

+Vendor Information: You can buy it from IoTaWatt itself [here](https://iotawatt.com/).

 The process is very intuitive, but will require a few steps before running efficently.
 For some background, the IoTaWatt has 15 input channels.
 One is reserved for measuring voltage, USB power supply, and AC voltage reference transformer.The rest of the input channels are for current transformers.
 You will need to have a 2.4 GHz wireless network.

 We highly suggest you do not cover the physical installation of the CTs to your electrical circuits.
 It should only be done by an electrician or someone comfortable enough with electrical wiring.